presscustomizr/customizr/readme.txt

 * SmoothScroll - v1.3.8 (Balazs Galambosi), MIT license
 * Icon Set: Font Awesome is licensed under SIL OFL 1.1 and MIT License
 * The images screenshot.png, inc/assets/img/customizr-theme-customizer.png, inc/assets/img/customizr-theme-responsive.png, inc/admin/img/ are creations of Nicolas Guillaume and licensed under GPL v2+
-* All images in inc/assets/img/demo are licensed under CC0 in pixabay.com
 * The image slider-loader.gif is released under the WTFPL license (http://www.wtfpl.net/, GPL compatible), generated on http://ajaxload.info/

 #######################  Changelog ######################
-= 3.4.34 October 28th 2016 =
-* fixed : compatibility issue with php7
-* fixed : better check for is customize preview()
-* fixed : correctly instantiate front classes in admin building slider of posts fixes #662
-* improved : add requestAnimationFrame polyfill required by several jquery-plugins fixes #665
-* improved : get rid of the outdated menu item first letter styling
-* improved : Imp: add back langpacks completed on translate.wordpress.org.
-Needed for Customizr-Pro. note: german GTE considered our german translation as formal german.
-The current de_DE.po(mo) is just a copy of the de_DE_formal.po(mo) pack.

-= 3.4.33 October 17th 2016 =
-* fixed : compatibility problems with plugins using the WP tinyMCE editor.
-Example : Black studio tinyMCE

-= 3.4.32 October 17th 2016 =
-* fixed : added back function tc__f() for retro-compatibility
-* updated : grey.css is now the default skin, color #5A5A5A.
-No impact for previous version users using the old default skin (blue3.css)

-= 3.4.31 October 16th 2016 =
-* fixed : wrong class name in czr-init.php
-* fixed : footer widgets not displayed

-= 3.4.30 October 15th 2016 =
-* added : in single post, new wp filter : apply_filters( 'tc_single_post_section_class', array( 'entry-content' )
-* added : in single post, new wp action : do_action( '__after_single_entry_inner' )
-* added : demo singleton class CZR_prevdem
-* added : demo images in inc/assets/img/demo
-* Imp: group files in 4 main files to load in inc/
-* Imp: add fp and round-div comp code with plugins running bootsrap3+ fixes #640
-* Fix: fix js issue for pages with no header (dropdown placement)fixes #643
-* Imp: replace class prefixes from TC to CZR
-* Imp: change function names prefix from tc to czr
-* Imp: add parallax classes and js only when slider exists
-* Removed : language packs translated on wp.org

-= 3.4.23 September 14th 2016 =
-* added : a parallax scrolling option for sliders.
-Enabled by default.
-* added : the waypoint js library (v4.0.0)
-* changed : slide loader icon is enabled by default
-* fixed : center the rectangular thumbs with golden ration only in post lists, not in single posts

-= 3.4.22 August 23rd 2016 =
-* Fix: tinymce custom style conflicts (detected with the ACF WP plugin ) with tinymce 4.x api.
-Fixes #626
-* Fix : customizer terms array (categories/tags pickers options) not being updated on term delettion. fixes #620
-* Improved : use WooCommerce breadcrumb code in wc contexts
-* Improved : remove it lang files - will use the ones available on wp.org
-* Added : new option - customize back to top - arrow position left or right

-= 3.4.21 May 6th 2016 =
-* Fix: remove grunt live reload script fixes #611
-* Fix: border-collapse specify 'separate' instead of 'initial': Opera fix should work with IE too, needs further tests
-* Fix: fix wp media insert in front fixes #605
-* Fix: fix woocommerce variation not visible on a product page fixes #601
-* Fix : rename Finnish translations to match Wordpress core
-* Fix: fix potential issue with the dropdown limit to viewport and some plugins (maybe) fixes #593
-* Imp: be sure drodpown are displayed when overflowing the header/navbar fixes #608
-* Imp: allow wc-cart in the header ajax update

 = 3.4.20 March 14th 2016 =
 * Update: translations ru_RU and id_ID
 * Fix: calendar widget style in footer with multiple widget instances